halfer/music-sync/README.md

 Todo
 ---

-* Add a test that populates size data twice (see testRecursiveTotalSize)
 * Write a directory cache
 * Add progress device to recursive Directory populator (DFS)
 * Can we add a BFS progress device too?